turmezzz/PineServer/README.md

 Run runme.py file to download weights file.

 Then work with Pine like with simple Django project.
-Make migrations and use app.
+Make migrations with "python3 manage.py migrate" and use app.